Chisanan232/AKKA_Remote/README.md

 <br>

-It's necessary that implement 2 AKKA actor systems for this topology and set 2 AKKA application configurations (But it be permitted that doesn't need to assign anything setting to the system and it will give it a default setting). <br>
+It's necessary that implement 2 AKKA actor systems for this topology and set 2 AKKA application configurations (But it be permitted that doesn't need to assign anything setting to the system and it will apply default setting) and run code to both nodes 'Server' site and 'Client' site. <br>

+#### AKKA actor application configuration
-For general SBT project, it could add a 'application.conf' file in directory 'resorces' and give it a content like below: <br>
+For general SBT project, the default file path is be named as 'application.conf' in directory 'resorces' and give it a content like below: <br>

     akka {
       actor {